vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 ## Saturday July 11

+### Morning trip to Walgreens

 I purchased some toiletries from the Walgreeens at Gilman Street in the morning.
 My checkout time was 9:31 AM.

+### Evening trip to T-Mobile

+In the evening, between 5:30 PM and 6:30 PM, I visited the Trader Joe's on San Pablo Avenue to replace my SIM card and switch to a cheaper plan.
+There were two employees at the store; Kaya was the main person who helped me.